blevine37/ChemDampPersson/README.md

 The python script to compute the adsorbate induced contribution to line-width parameters $\Delta A$, and surface plasmon width 	$\gamma$, for chemical interface damping according to the method described by Persson, B. N. J., [Polarizability of small spherical metal particles: influence of the matrix environment](https://www.sciencedirect.com/science/article/abs/pii/003960289390865H). *Surface Science* **1993**, *281*, 153-162.

+The latest version of the code is available at [https://github.com/blevine37/ChemDampPersson](https://github.com/blevine37/ChemDampPersson).

 ## Requirements
 The script requres `Python3`, `numpy`, `scipy` and `matplotlib`.